localnerve/csp-hashes/readme.md

 + NodeJS 14+

 ## API

+### hashstream (also the default export)
-This library exports a single function that takes options and returns a transform stream in object mode.
+This library exports a function that takes options and returns a transform stream in object mode.
 The transform stream operates on [Vinyl](https://github.com/gulpjs/vinyl) objects or a compatible file object with `path` and `contents` properties.
 The only required option is a [`callback`](#callback-function) function.

 ```
 Stream hashstream ({